Kelowna Condos for Sale: Find Your Perfect Fit in 2026

 This is where I see people get burned.
 They spot a condo for $100K less than a house and think they've won.
 Then they see the $450/month strata fee.
 Suddenly that savings isn't looking so great.
 That's $5,400 a year that doesn't build you any equity.

-But — and this is important — strata fees aren't a scam.
+But (and this is important) strata fees aren't a scam.
 They pay for real things: building insurance (which has gone up like crazy in BC), maintenance, amenities, the reserve fund so the roof doesn't become YOUR problem.
 The question isn't whether to avoid fees.
 It's whether you're getting value for what you pay.
+For the full breakdown, check out my complete strata guide.

 $250-$350